 Due Date: _________; please submit both paper and Bb copies.

 Last week you examined a professional association in your field and we considered how these groups functioned as discourse communities to advance the objectives of their disciplines.
 The assignment outlined here is designed to help you discover how those goals are achieved through the various genres employed by writers in those communities.
 A useful way to think about this is to consider James Martin's comment that "genres are how things get done when language is used to accomplish them" (Swales, 2010, p.
 221).
 Thus, genres are purposeful and their rhetorical features reflect the values and expectations of their discourse communities.
-For this paper consider the mission statement of your association (this may be under "aims" or similar language on the publication's web site) and make a point of your own about how the article found in your journal's issue meet the group's stated goals.
+For this paper consider the mission statement of your association (this may be under "aims" or similar language on the publication's web site) and make a point of your own about how the article found in your journal's issue meets the group's stated goals.
 What does the genre "get done"?

 Please don't get hung up on trying to compose a thesis before beginning this paper.
 Since this is a "discovery" assignment, you won't be able to answer the prompt until you have thoughtfully considered the items below.
 (Please don't answer these questions sequentially; the purpose of this list is to guide your examination of your journal and the article.)